walterxie/MEP-tutorial/README.md

 <figure>
 	<img style="max-width:80.0%;" src="figures/BEAUti_priors2.png" alt="">
-	<figcaption>Figure 18: Priors</figcaption>
+	<figcaption>Figure 19: Priors</figcaption>
 </figure>
 <br>

-By default the number of groups used in the skyline analysis is set to
+By default, the number of groups used in the skyline analysis is set to `5`.
+To change this, select menu `View` => `Show Initialization panel`, and then a list of parameters is shown in the `Initialization` panel.
-5. To change this, select menu `View` => `Show Initialization panel`, and then a list of parameters is shown in the `Initialization` panel.
+Select `bPopSizes.t:tree`, change the dimension to 3 and upper to `100000`.
-Select `bPopSizes.t:tree` and change the dimension to 3.
+Likewise, select `bGroupSizes.t:tree` and change its dimension to `3`.
-Likewise, select `bGroupSizes.t:tree` and change its dimension to 3.
 The dimensions of the two parameters should be the same.
 More groups mean more population changes can be detected, but it also means more parameters need to be estimated, and that the MCMC chain must run longer.
 The extended Bayesian skyline plot automatically detects the number of changes, so it could be used as an alternative tree prior.

 <figure>
 	<img style="max-width:80.0%;" src="figures/BEAUti_init.png" alt="BEAUti_init">
-	<figcaption>Figure 19: Initialization panel</figcaption>
+	<figcaption>Figure 20: Initialization panel</figcaption>
 </figure>
 <br>